rayarachelian/lisaem-1.2.x/scripts/README.md

 export PATH=/usr/local/wx3.1.2-cocoa-x64-macOS-10.11/bin:$PATH
 CC=gcc-7 CXX=gcc-7 ./build.sh clean build --64 --with-debug --with-tracelog

+(On newer systems it should build with clang so you can ommit the CC and CXX env vars)

 On OS X, you may get this error with wxWidgets 3.1.x:
 /usr/local/wx3.1.2-cocoa-x64-macOS-10.11/include/wx-3.1/wx/strvararg.h:27:18: fatal error: 'tr1/type_traits' file not found